 My mother reminded me to lock the door when I left.

-‘What's the time?" she said.
+"What's the time?" she said.

 She asked me the time.

-‘Happy birthday,’ they said.
+"Happy birthday," they said.

 They wished me a happy birthday.

-‘YOU had better keep things quiet now," she said.
+"YOU had better keep things quiet now," she said.

 She advised ME/warned ME to keep things quiet then.

-‘This is not fair!" he said.
+"This is not fair!" he said.

 He said annoyingly that it was not fair/He expressed his annoyance/his dissatisfaction.

-‘What a lovely house!" she said.
+"What a lovely house!" she said.

 She exclaimed that the house was lovely.

-‘Hello!
-How are YOU?’ he said.
+"Hello!
+How are YOU?" he said.

 He greeted ME.

 "How old are you?" she said.

-‘It's time WE got down to work," she said to him.
+"It's time WE got down to work," she said to him.

 She said to him/told him (that) it was time THEY got down to work.

-‘I wish YOU were here with ME," she said to him.
+"I wish YOU were here with ME," she said to him.

-She said to him/told him that she wished HE were/was there
+She said to him/told him that she wished HE were/was there with HER.

-‘If only I knew where YOU are now," she added.
+"If only I knew where YOU are now," she added.

 She added that she wished SHE knew where HE was then.

 His mother said that she would rather/sooner HE didn't study abroad.

 She said that he talked as if/as though he were/was the richest person on earth.

 Back-shift does not take place with unreal pasts, as has been seen above.

 "It's time we went home," he said.

 "She behaves as if she were going to win the beauty contest," they said.

-‘If I got a work permit, I would go there," he said.
+"If I got a work permit, I would go there," he said.

 He said (that) if HE got a work permit, HE would go there.

 He said to her/He told her (that) if he had had a car, he would have taken her sightseeing.

 The first example suggests that he could still obtain a work permit.
 In the second instance, it is obviuous that he did not take her sightseeing, as he did not have a car.

-‘She must have had a great time in Majorca,’ he said.
+"She must have had a great time in Majorca," he said.

 He said that she must have had a great time in Majorca.

-‘YOU must not come home late," she said to him.
+"YOU must not come home late," she said to him.

 She said to him/told him (that) HE must not/was not to come home late/She told him/ordered him not to come home late/She didn't allow him to come home late.

-‘YOU needn't read the first chapter," our teacher said.
+"YOU needn't read the first chapter," our teacher said.

 Our teacher said that WE needn't read/didn't need to/didn't have to read the first chapter.

-‘Must/Need I finish MY supper, mummy?’ asked the little child.
+"Must/Need I finish MY supper, mummy?" asked the little child.

 The little child asked his/her mother if/whether (S)HE was to finish/had to finish HIS/HER supper.

 are usually reported unchanged.
 Still, had to

 can be used in place of must

+.
 This is only possible when must

 They said (that) THEY must/had to/would have to phone ;the police if she was not there by midnight.

-‘WE must/have to leave now,’ they said.
+"WE must/have to leave now," they said.

 They said (that) THEY had to leave then.

-‘YOU needn't/don't need to/don't have to go there alone," they said to him.
+"YOU needn't/don't need to/don't have to go there alone," they said to him.

 They said to him/told him (that) HE needn't/didn't need to/didn't have to go there alone.

 usually become had to

 does not change:

-‘YOU needn't have brought any food with YOU,’ they told us.
+"YOU needn't have brought any food with YOU," they told us.

 They told us/said to us (that) WE needn't have brought any food with US.

 20 Revision exercise.